zio/zio-schema/docs/codecs/apache-avro.md

 There tons of annotations that we can use.
 Let's introduce some of them:

-- `name(name: String)`: To change the name of a field or a record.
+- `@AvroAnnotations.name(name: String)`: To change the name of a field or a record.
-- `namespace(namespace: String)`: To add the namespace for a field or a record.
+- `@AvroAnnotations.namespace(namespace: String)`: To add the namespace for a field or a record.
-- `doc(doc: String)`: To add documentation to a field or a record.
+- `@AvroAnnotations.doc(doc: String)`: To add documentation to a field or a record.
-- `aliases(aliases: Set[String])`: To add aliases to a field or a record.
+- `@AvroAnnotations.aliases(aliases: Set[String])`: To add aliases to a field or a record.
-- `avroEnum`: To treat a sealed trait as an Avro enum.
+- `@AvroAnnotations.avroEnum`: To treat a sealed trait as an Avro enum.
-- `scale(scale: Int = 24)` and `precision(precision: Int = 48)`: To describe the scale and precision of a decimal field.
+- `@AvroAnnotations.scale(scale: Int = 24)` and `@AvroAnnotations.precision(precision: Int = 48)`: To describe the scale and precision of a decimal field.
-- `decimal(decimalType: DecimalType)`: Used to annotate a `BigInteger` or `BigDecimal` type to indicate the logical type encoding (avro bytes or avro fixed).
+- `@AvroAnnotations.decimal(decimalType: DecimalType)`: Used to annotate a `BigInteger` or `BigDecimal` type to indicate the logical type encoding (avro bytes or avro fixed).
-- `bytes(bytesType: BytesType)`: Used to annotate a Byte type to indicate the avro type encoding (avro bytes or avro fixed).
+- `@AvroAnnotations.bytes(bytesType: BytesType)`: Used to annotate a Byte type to indicate the avro type encoding (avro bytes or avro fixed).
-- `formatToString`: Used to annotate fields of type `LocalDate`, `LocalTime`, `LocalDateTime` or `Instant` in order to render them as a string using the given formatter instead of rendering them as avro logical types.
+- `@AvroAnnotations.formatToString`: Used to annotate fields of type `LocalDate`, `LocalTime`, `LocalDateTime` or `Instant` in order to render them as a string using the given formatter instead of rendering them as avro logical types.
-- `timeprecision(timeprecisionType: TimePrecisionType)`: Used to indicate the precision (millisecond precision or microsecond precision) of avro logical types `Time`, `Timestamp` and `Local timestamp`
+- `@AvroAnnotations.timeprecision(timeprecisionType: TimePrecisionType)`: Used to indicate the precision (millisecond precision or microsecond precision) of avro logical types `Time`, `Timestamp` and `Local timestamp`
-- `error`: Used to annotate a record in order to render it as a avro error record
+- `@AvroAnnotations.error`: Used to annotate a record in order to render it as a avro error record
-- `fieldOrder(fieldOrderType: FieldOrderType)`: Used to indicate the avro field order of a record
+- `@AvroAnnotations.fieldOrder(fieldOrderType: FieldOrderType)`: Used to indicate the avro field order of a record

 For example, to change the name of a field in the Avro schema, we can use the `AvroAnnotations.name` annotation: